Seirdy/seirdy.one/content/posts/cli-best-practices.md

 1. Nearly all animated spinners are extremely problematic for screenreaders.
 A simple progress meter and/or numeric percentage combined with flags to enable/disable them is preferable.

-2. Excessive animation and color can be harmful to users with attention and/or vestibular disorders, and some on the autism spectrum.
+2. Excessive animation and color can harm users with attention and/or vestibular disorders, and some on the autism spectrum.
 Many tools offer a `--color[=WHEN]` flag where `WHEN` is `always`, `never`, or `auto`.
 Expecting users to learn all the color configurations for all their tools is unrealistic; tools should [respect the `NO_COLOR` environment variable.](https://no-color.org/)

 Recommen&shy;dations {#recommendations}
 --------------------

 This is a non-exhaustive list of simple, baseline recommendations for designing CLI utilities.

+### Accessibility

 1. Send your tool's output through a program like `espeak-ng` and listen to it.
 Can you make sense of the output?

+2. Refer to the latest <abbr title="Web Content Accessibility Guidelines">WCAG</abbr> publication (currently WCAG 2.2) and take a look at the applicable criteria.
+Many have [accompanying techniques for plain-text interfaces.](https://w3c.github.io/wcag/techniques/#text).
+Avoiding reliance on color and using whitespace and/or indentation for pseudo-headings are two sample recommendations from the WCAG.

+3. Make sure your web-based documentation and forge frontends are accessible, or are mirrored somewhere with good accessibility.
+I love what the Gitea folks are doing, but sadly their web frontend has a number of critical issues.[^2] For now, if your forge has accessibility issues, mirroring to GitHub and/or Sourcehut seems like a good option.

+4. Avoid ASCII-art, and use presentational text sparingly.
+Include a way to configure output to be friendly to screen-readers and log files alike (if it isn't already).
+For example, a simplified output mode can occasionally log a percentage-complete instead of a progress bar.

+### Familiarity

-2. How "unique" is your tool's output?
+1. How "unique" is your tool's output?
 Output should look as similar to other common utilities as possible, to reduce the learning curve.
 Keep it boring.

-3. Refer to the latest <abbr title="Web Content Accessibility Guidelines">WCAG</abbr> publication (currently WCAG 2.2) and take a look at the applicable criteria.
-Many have [accompanying techniques for plain-text interfaces.](https://w3c.github.io/wcag/techniques/#text).
-Avoiding reliance on color and using whitespace and/or indentation for pseudo-headings are two sample recommendations from the WCAG.
+2. Follow convention: use POSIX-like options.
+Consider supplementing them with GNU-style long options if your tool has a significant number of them.[^3]

+3. Avoid breaking changes to you program's CLI.
+Remember that its argument parsing is an API, unless documentation explicitly states otherwise.[^4] Semantic versioning is your friend.

+4. Be predictable.
+Users expect `git log` to print a commit log.
+Users do not expect `git log` to make network connections, write something to their filesystem, etc. Try to only perform the minimum functionality suggested by the command.
+Naturally, this disqualifies opt-out telemetry.

+### Documen&shy;tation {#documentation}

-4. Write man pages!
-Man pages have a standardized,[^2] predictable, searchable format.
+1. Write man pages!
+Man pages have a standardized,[^5] predictable, searchable format.
 Many screen-reader users actually have special scripts to make it easy to read man pages.
-A man page is also trivial to convert to HTML for people who prefer web-based documentation.[^3] If your utility has a config file with special syntax or vocabulary, write a dedicated man page for it in section 5 and mention it in a "SEE ALSO" section.[^4]
+A man page is also trivial to convert to HTML for people who prefer web-based documentation.[^6] If your utility has a config file with special syntax or vocabulary, write a dedicated man page for it in section 5 and mention it in a "SEE ALSO" section.[^7]

-5. Try adding shell completions for your program, so users can tab-complete options.
+2. Try adding shell completions for your program, so users can tab-complete options.
 This is particularly helpful in shells like Zsh that support help-text in tab completions, especially when combined with plugins like [fzf-tab](https://github.com/Aloxaf/fzf-tab) that enable fuzzy-searching help-text (see [code snippet 2](#code-2)).

-6. Related to no. 5: use a well-understood format for `-h` and `--help` output.
+3. Related to no. 5: use a well-understood format for `-h` and `--help` output.
 This makes auto-generating shell completions much easier.
 Alternatively, delegate the generation of both to a library that follows this advice.

-7. Follow convention: use POSIX-like options.
-Consider supplementing them with GNU-style long options if your tool has a significant number of them.[^5]

-8. Either delegate output wrapping to the terminal, or detect the number of columns and format output to fit.
-Prefer the former when given a choice, especially when the output is not a TTY.

-9. Make sure your web-based documentation and forge frontends are accessible, or are mirrored somewhere with good accessibility.
-I love what the Gitea folks are doing, but sadly their web frontend has a number of critical issues.[^6] For now, if your forge has accessibility issues, mirroring to GitHub and/or Sourcehut seems like a good option.

-10. Avoid breaking changes to you program's CLI.
-Remember that its argument parsing is an API, unless documentation explicitly states otherwise.[^7] Semantic versioning is your friend.

-11. Be predictable.
-Users expect `git log` to print a commit log.
-Users do not expect `git log` to make network connections, write something to their filesystem, etc. Try to only perform the minimum functionality suggested by the command.
-Naturally, this disqualifies opt-out telemetry.

-12. Be safe.
-If a tool makes irreversible changes to the outside environment, add a `--dry-run` or equivalent option.

 {{<codefigure samp="true">}} {{< codecaption lang="console" >}} This is what tab-completion for [MOAC](https://sr.ht/~seirdy/moac) looks like with fzf-tab. {{< /codecaption >}}